- Are Mortgages For Individuals Self-Employed In 2014 Going to Be Inflated?Posted 1 week ago

 With so many lenders offering mortgage products today, it can be difficult to know which loan is truly the best deal for you.

 Fortunately, there are a few relatively simple ways to compare mortgage interest rates, and taking the time to explore at least one of them could mean big savings for you over the life of the loan.

-- Use A Mortgage Calculator: These handy mortgage calculators take basic information – usually your loan amount, the associated interest rate and the term – to quickly determine your monthly payment and provide you with an amortization table that shows how your loan balance will change during the life of your loan.
+These handy mortgage calculators take basic information – usually your loan amount, the associated interest rate and the term – to quickly determine your monthly payment and provide you with an amortization table that shows how your loan balance will change during the life of your loan.
 Many loan calculators also allow you to include property taxes and home insurance in your cost estimates to let you get a feel for what your real monthly obligation would be.
-Some even offer options to include homeowner association fees and private mortgage insurance, or PMI.
-(Bonus: Mortgage calculators are also a great way to determine if you can afford a shorter term and the higher monthly payments that go along with it.
-In short, they’re a great way to test different scenarios to find out which one is best for you.)
+In short, they’re a great way to test different scenarios to find out which one is best for you.

-Comparing the costs of multiple mortgages only sounds like a complicated and time-consuming task; the truth is, any of these simple comparison methods takes only a minimal investment of your time, but the results can yield huge savings for you over the lifetime of your mortgage.
+While comparing the costs of multiple mortgages may sound like a complicated and time-consuming task; the truth is, any of the simple comparison methods highlighted above only require a minimal investment of your time, but the results can yield huge savings (tens of thousands of dollars) for you over the lifetime of your mortgage.